ntc490/gilles-subsquares/README.md

 This project consists of two different library implementations.
 I felt this might demonstrate my ability to contrast and compare different ways to solve a problem.
-It seemed like my interviewer may have felt my approach was unconventional.
+It seemed like my interviewer may have felt my approach to flatten the array, as shown in subsquares2, was less common.
 I include more detail in the next section.

 ### Dealing with multi-dimensional arrays